WebAssembly/spec/spectec/test-prose/TEST.md

 - the reference type (REF NULL? ht_1) matches the reference type (REF ?(NULL) ht_2) if:
   - the heap type ht_1 matches the heap type ht_2.

-Vectype_sub
-- the vector type vectype matches only itself.

 Valtype_sub
 - the value type valtype' matches the value type valtype'' if:
   - Either: